-Predictive Maintenance is one of the leading use cases for the Industrial Internet of Things and Industry 4.0.
-Our recent analysis suggests that the market for predictive maintenance applications is poised to grow from $2.2B in 2017 to $10.9B by 2022, a 39% annual growth rate.
+Predictive Maintenance (PdM) is one of the leading use cases for the Industrial Internet of Things and Industry 4.0.
+Our recent analysis suggests that the market for PdM applications is poised to grow from $2.2B in 2017 to $10.9B by 2022, a 39% annual growth rate.

-In a nutshell, predictive maintenance strategies are based on the combination of traditional condition monitoring enhanced with analytics algorithms, thus enabling the prediction of machine failures before they occur.
+In a nutshell, PdM strategies are based on the combination of traditional condition monitoring enhanced with analytics algorithms, thus enabling the prediction of machine failures before they occur.
 IoT and advances in analytics are driving market adoption with users of the technology reporting 25%-30% efficiency gains, according to research.

-As part of our research, we identified 110 of the technology firms that have worked on Predictive Maintenance implementations in the past, stemming from five different segments:
+As part of our research, we identified 110 of the technology firms that have worked on PdM implementations in the past, stemming from five different segments:

 - Condition Monitoring Hardware